-Researchers at the University of Minnesota have been studying the use of stem cells to treat children with severe EB — in particular the recessive dystrophic and junctional forms of the disease.
-So far, the results have clearly demonstrated that stem cells from a healthy donor find their way (home) to the skin and secrete the protein that is missing in EB.
+While a BMT carries an inherent risk, most of our EB transplant patients have shown that stem cells from a healthy donor find their way to the skin, secrete the missing protein and bolster the development of collagen.
 For the patient, this can mean a substantial reduction in blistering and enhanced healing of the skin.

 Physicians and researchers at the University of Minnesota are continuously exploring newer and safer ways to treat EB and improve the quality of life for those who have the disease.

 Learn more about what to expect during the transplant process.